Cost of Goods Sold: A Deeper Dive

 Outbound shipping costs are a prime example of the murkiness involved when calculating COGS.
 To understand why, let's start with the IRS definition: "Containers and packages that are an integral part of the product manufactured are a part of your cost of goods sold.
 If they are not an integral part of the manufactured product, their costs are shipping or selling expenses."

-For a real-world example of that distinction, consider the colorful cardboard trays where candy bars are displayed at checkout lanes in grocery stores.
-Each tray holds 20 individually wrapped candy bars, and many of them have a mini billboard-type display integrated into the tray that tries to catch your attention – and possibly your appetite.
-Obviously, you can't sell unwrapped candy bars, so the wrappers are an integral part of the manufacturing process of the salable product – and therefore are categorized under COGS.
-The colorful trays, however, clearly perform a marketing function.
-That means the IRS considers their cost part of those "shipping or selling expenses."
+For a real-world example of that distinction, consider the colorful cardboard trays that each hold 20 individually wrapped candy bars on small shelves in the grocery store checkout lanes.
+Many have an integrated mini billboard popping up from the cardboard tray that tries to catch your attention – and possibly your appetite.
+The wrappers themselves are an integral part of the manufacturing process of the salable product – and therefore are categorized under COGS.
+The cardboard display packages, however, clearly perform a marketing function.
+That means the IRS considers their cost to be part of those "shipping or selling expenses."

 According to the IRS definition, the cardboard packaging for the 20-pack product sold at Costco is an integral part of the manufacturing process and therefore its cost belongs in COGS – even though the packaging looks nearly identical to the cardboard trays used in grocery stores that are considered "shipping or selling expenses."